The Regional Gastronomy of Spain

 As Spain has such a diverse mix of climates (from desert-scapes of La Mancha to fertile hills in the green north to Mediterranean seascapes, and the far-flung volcanic Canary Islands), the gastronomic offering is astounding.
 Cow´s cheeses from Asturias, Sheep´s cheeses from Extremadura, Gin from Menorca, Plantains from the Canaries, white asparagus and artichokes from Navarre, Piquillo Peppers from Rioja, Saffron from Consuegra, Baby lamb from Burgos- these are just some of the regional ingredients and delicacies that can be found in beautiful Spain.
 Here is a quick introduction to the local specialties by region

 Northern of Spanish

-The Basque Country leans towards seasonally-based regional cooking, with local specialities like marmitako (potatoes with bonito, a cousin of Tuna) and Txangurro (spider crab shells filled with fabulous clam and crab mousse).
-Basque country is home to some of the best restaurants in Spain, particularly in San Sebastian.
+The Basque Country leans towards seasonally-based regional cooking, with local specialties like marmitako (potatoes with bonito, a cousin of Tuna) and Txangurro (spider crab shells filled with fabulous clam and crab mousse).
+The Basque country is home to some of the best restaurants in Spain, particularly in San Sebastian.
 The local Wine Region DO Txacoli, a light, spritzy white.

 Pimientos del Piquillo (Stuffed peppers)

 Valencia is the home of paella.
-“Valenciano” cooking combines typically Mediterranean dishes -fish, green vegetables and fruit.
-The sweetmeats, nougats (turrón) and ice creams show the Arabic influence on regional cooking.
+“Valenciano” cooking combines typically Mediterranean dishes -fish, green vegetables, and fruit.
+The sweetmeats, nougats (turrón), and ice creams show the Arabic influence on regional cooking.